skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 quick suggestions.
 One of the youngest, more likely an apprentice than practicing wizard, suggests, "Dravis Lorman!"

-Since their country just anihilated the Lormanites and killed King Dravis in the war, this is a very humorous suggestion and the conversation stopps while they have a laugh at Lorman's expense.
+Since their country just annihilated the Lormanites and killed King Dravis in the war, this is a very humorous suggestion and the conversation stops while they have a laugh at Lorman's expense.

 At last the debate resumes.
 Many names are put fourth and mentally pitted against each other, until at last someone suggests Lucan